Last updated: Feb 25, 2021.

 If implemented, the guidelines provide that:

 - Trekkers and mountaineers must obtain a visa before arrival through their travel and trekking agencies.

 - Trekkers and mountaineers upon arrival must submit negative results from a PCR test taken within 72 hours of departing their home country.

 - Trekkers and mountaineers must have a hotel booking for a 7-day quarantine in Nepal.

 - Trekkers and mountaineers must possess insurance of at least $5,000 USD against COVID-19.

 - On the fifth day of quarantine, trekkers and mountaineers must take a PCR test at their own expense before proceeding with their trek or expedition.

-- The government of Nepal loosened the lockdown in the Kathmandu Valley.
-However, the government implemented an alternating day even/odd system for the movement of private vehicles based on the last number of the vehicle’s license plate.
+- The government of Nepal loosened the lockdown in the Kathmandu Valley and ended the alternating day even/odd system for the movement of private vehicles.

 - Limited long-range public bus transportation is allowed to operate at 50% capacity and is subject to strict COVID mitigation measures.

-- The government announced that trekking routes may be opened beginning October 17.
+- The government has announced that certain trekking routes have been opened.
 Contact the Ministry of Culture, Tourism and Civil Aviation for current information.